vaporsjs/ethers.js/packages/networks/README.md

-Ethereum (and ilk) Network Definitions
+Vapory (and ilk) Network Definitions
 ======================================

-This sub-module is part of the [ethers project](https://github.com/ethers-io/ethers.js).
+This sub-module is part of the [vapors project](https://github.com/vaporsjs/vapors.js).

 It is responsible for tracking common networks along with important parameters for each.

-For more information, see the [documentation](https://docs.ethers.io/v5/api/providers/types/#providers-Network).
+For more information, see the [documentation](https://docs.vapors.io/v5/api/providers/types/#providers-Network).

 Importing
 ---------

-Most users will prefer to use the [umbrella package](https://www.npmjs.com/package/ethers), but for those with more specific needs, individual components can be imported.
+Most users will prefer to use the [umbrella package](https://www.npmjs.com/package/vapors), but for those with more specific needs, individual components can be imported.

 ```javascript